Monte-Amador/rb101-foundations/lesson_6/assignments/07_assignment/notes/refinements_journal.md

 - [x] Need to validate an integer between 1..10 for how many rounds will be played, and also provide a fallback if the user simply presses return.

 - [ ] refactor the joiner and validate joiner method correctly
+- [ ] computer turn isn't displaying score.
+- [ ] Nice to start the first round with the explanation as to who is what mark?
-- [ ] LEFT OFF: looks like the rounds method isn't working properly with the given valid inputs. for example, if you input 7 it will start playing instead of erring out and looping through again.
+- [x] LEFT OFF: looks like the rounds method isn't working properly with the given valid inputs. for example, if you input 7 it will start playing instead of erring out and looping through again.
+  - [x] upon first tests, it looks like rounds is returning false when input == return key.
+  - [x] returns nil if integer is not in range.
+This is because the integer_in_range(str, range) returns nil when there is nothing in the range of the valid_inputs.
+In other words, the method has a valid range of integers to test if the input is between them, however if it isn't it implicitly returns nil.
+The correction to this would be to return false if the integer is not within the range.
+  - [x] ind a way to return a default number in the rounds method.

-### List of user inputs to validate:
+### Bonus Features File List of user inputs to validate:
 - [x] ask_who_goes_first (string, %w(p, c, r))
-- [ ] how many round to play? (defaults to 1, also needs to have a max value of 5)
+- [x] how many round to play? (defaults to 1, also needs to have a max value of 5)
-- [ ] choose a square (int (1,9))
+- [x] choose a square (int (1,9))
 - [ ] play another match? %w(yes, y, n, no)

 - [h] Let's take out the redunancy of the round_loop multiple break statements and see if it's possible (it is) to break it into a single move and break statement.

-- [ ] Clear up display messages in order to clarify that the markers that each player will use in the intial show
+- [x] Clear up display messages in order to clarify that the markers that each player will use in the intial show
-- [ ] rubocop with 0.86
 - [x] the validate input method is working but it has only been tested in `irb` so need to try and implement it throughout all user inputs.
 Definitely not working at the moment with the way it's implemented.
 Look at this with some coffee.
 - [x] Also, note that the it will validate if the input is, for example, p or player.
 Let's keep it simple for now but I'd really like it to be flexible without adding too much conditional code.
 - [x] the return value from the validate method inside the ask_who_goes_first needs to be appended to the `str` variable.

-## test.rb
+## input_validation test file
 - [x] now testing out the integer range or specific number as a data_range
 - [x] implement into codebase via different methods. currently I'm trying to break down the test.rb file correctly as the master method is working correctly, but i want to abstract the validate integer range method and then include that into the master mehtod.
 - [x] might be nice to be able to add an array to hold the string values for readability?